With Teena Patel, LLA, CPDT

 Behavior Wellness: Who is Responsible, Pet Boarding & Daycare Magazine

-University of Doglando offers bus service for doggy daycare, Orlando Sentinel
+University of Doglando offers bus service for dog daycare, Orlando Sentinel